Maikon Orellana

 Maikon Jonathan Orellana Moran (born November 12, 1993) is a retired Salvadoran footballer who last played for Real Monarchs SLC in the USL.

 Career

 Professional

-Orellana began his career with the Real Salt Lake AZ academy from 2010 to 2012 before joining Brøndby IF.
+Orellana began his career with the Real Salt Lake AZ academy in 2010, before joining Brøndby IF reserves in 2012.
+In his first season with the Danish club, he helped his team win Group B of the reserves league, scoring 3 goals.
+On 6 June 2013, he a professional one-year contract with the club.
 However, he left the club in 2014 without making a first team appearance.
-He then joined Alianza where he made 15 appearances and tallied three goals before being released by the club in 2015.
+On 25 May 2014, he then joined Salvadorian club Alianza, where he made 15 appearances and tallied three goals before being released by the club in 2015.

-On April 5, 2015, it was announced that Orellana joined USL club Real Monarchs SLC.
+On 5 April 2015, it was announced that Orellana joined USL club Real Monarchs SLC.
 He made his debut for the club on April 25 in a 1–0 defeat to LA Galaxy II.

 International

 Orellana was a member of the Salvadoran under-20 squad that competed at the 2013 FIFA U-20 World Cup in Turkey.
-He made his senior national team debut on October 10, 2014, in a 3–0 defeat to Colombia.
+He made his senior national team debut on 10 October 2014, in a 3–0 defeat to Colombia.